ajbradberry96/ajbradberry96.github.io/_posts/2019-02-12-genetic-algorithm-trusses.md

 - Investigate hyperparameters more, doing things like messing with population size, mutation rate, etc.

-- Incorporate joint constraints and stress concentraions into the model.
+- Incorporate joint constraints and stress concentrations into the model.

 And above all...